opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 > ![](Figure_1_Solution_Path_for_Building_a_Holistic_Architecture_for_Data_Management_Analytics_and_Machine_Learning.png)

-In five easy steps, these main enterprise needs are fulfilled:
+In five easy steps :wink:, these main enterprise needs are fulfilled:

 1) Accelerate data exploration and velocity of prototyping